GillParm/NASASpacestagram/README.md

 - Loading spinner while waiting for API data (and infinite scroll)
 - Share button with link to images
 - Read more or Read less buttons to show or hide full description text
+- Stores likes if user refreshes or navigates to another page
 ```

 ## Project setup